 Pennsylvania has a statewide texting-while-driving ban.
 The law prohibits drivers from using an “Interactive Wireless Communication Device (IWCD) to send, read or write a text-based communication while his or her vehicle is in motion.”
 The penalty is a summary offense and a fine of $50.00, plus court costs and other fees.
 While other forms of distraction are not explicitly forbidden by law, all drivers are obligated to obey the rules of the road and avoid causing harm to other drivers, pedestrians, and property.

-What Should I Do If I Was Hit by a Distracted Driver in Allentown?
+What Should I Do if a Distracted Driver Hit Me in Allentown?

-After you’ve been hit by a distracted driver in Allentown, your first priority should be to get medical attention for yourself and any other passengers involved.
-This is important for your health and for any future claim you may need to make.
+After a distracted driver has hit you in Allentown, your priority should be to get medical attention for yourself and any other passengers involved.
+This is important for your health and any future claim you may need to make.

-At the scene of the accident, call the police and make sure an official report is made.
-If you can, take pictures of the scene of the crash, and obtain the names and contact information of any witnesses.
+- At the scene of the accident, call the police and make sure an official report is made.
+If you can, take pictures of the crash scene and obtain any witnesses’ names and contact information.

-And, contact a distracted driving accident lawyer to get proper guidance on how to recover the compensation you need.
+- Contact a distracted driving accident lawyer for proper guidance on recovering the compensation you need.

 How the Allentown Distracted Driving Accident Lawyers at Munley Law Can Help You

-If you’ve been hit by a distracted driver, you need a lawyer with the resources and experience necessary to win you the maximum amount of compensation.
+If a distracted driver has hit you, you need a lawyer with the resources and experience to win you the maximum compensation.

 If you were involved in a car accident with a distracted driver, don’t delay.
-Contact Munley Law today to schedule a free consultation today.
+Contact Munley Law today to schedule a free consultation.